nicolasm/pinboard2dropbox/README.md

 ## How to install?

-* Copy the backup_bookmarks.sh script to "~/Library/Scripts/Applications/Pinboard/".
+* Execute deploy.sh (copies script to "~/Library/Scripts/Applications/Pinboard/").
 * Get the common-scripts repository and execute deploy.sh.

 ## How to setup?

-* Add a pinboard.in entry with your api token to your .netrc in your home folder.
+* Add a pinboard.in entry with your api token (username:token) to your .netrc in your home folder.
 ```
 machine pinboard.in
         login username